Shopify/hydrogen-v1/docs/framework/forms.md

 {% endcodeblock %}

-Because the `<Form>` is now within a client component, `children` can be a render prop, which allows us to give feedback while the form is submitting:
+Because the `Form` is now within a client component, `children` can be a render prop.
+This enables you to give users feedback while the form is submitting.

 {% codeblock file, filename: 'LoginForm.client.jsx' %}